Press ESC to close

-BMI Music License (Broadcast Music, Inc.) is a music performing right organization (PRO).
+BMI (Broadcast Music, Inc.) is a performing rights organization (PRO).
 It represents more than 1.1 million songwriters, composers, and music publishers from different music genres.
 PROs collect license fees from businesses that play songs from the songwriters and singers they represent.
-The establishments required to pay licensing fees for the music that include websites, retail stores, televisions and radio stations, nightclubs, hotels, bars, restaurants, public establishments, and internet or mobile technologies.
+The establishments required to pay licensing fees for music include websites, retail stores, televisions and radio stations, nightclubs, hotels, bars, restaurants, public establishments, and internet or mobile technologies.

 BMI Music License

-BMI is a music licensor tasked with collecting licensing fees later distributed as royalties to the artists they represent.
+BMI is a music licensor responsible for collecting licensing fees, which are later distributed as royalties to the artists it represents (often referred to as BMI royalties).
 If you are looking to publicly play copyrighted music, you need to obtain a performing license from the PRO.
 You can’t play copyrighted music publicly without these licenses.
 The copyright law insists that enterprises must obtain permission from songwriters, composers, and artists before they can publicly play songs.

 Copyrights are classified under intellectual property law.
-They protect creative content and creative expression, including books, movies, million musical works, drawings, photographs, and software codes.
+They protect creative content and creative expression, including books, movies, millions of musical works, drawings, photographs, and software codes.
 The copyrights are obtained to prevent unfair use of said material and offer financial compensation to the copyright owners.
-The BMI music license fee keeps the artists in the business and helps them keep creating content.
+The BMI license fee keeps the artists in the business and helps them keep creating content.

-Ignoring copyright laws, whether knowingly or unknowingly, and using copyrighted material without the proper licensing puts your business owners liable for fines that add up to thousands of dollars or other legal action from copyright licensors like BMI for copyright infringement.
+Ignoring copyright laws, whether knowingly or unknowingly, and using copyrighted material without proper licensing puts business owners at risk of fines that can add up to thousands of dollars, or other legal action from copyright licensors, such as BMI, for copyright infringement.
 By complying with copyright law, businesses keep themselves away from lawsuits that could impact their business and ensure that content creators receive their dues.

 BMI licensing costs for an average establishment

-The average BMI music license for businesses costs a handsome fee of $250 to $400 annually.
+The average BMI license for businesses costs between $250 and $400 annually.
 This amount could increase up to $2000 depending on a variety of factors.
 Some factors considered are the size of the business, the number of locations, how many speakers you have in each room, and the maximum occupancy.

-The BMI music license only covers content from artists under BMI.
+The BMI license only covers content from artists under BMI.
 You’ll still need to obtain permits from other PROs to play music under their catalog.
 Since BMI doesn’t hold a monopoly as a PRO, other PROs also issue licenses for artists registered under them.
-However, this is where the disparity comes in, and the larger you want your playlist to be, the more you’ll have to pay licensing fees.
+The larger you want your playlist to be, the higher the licensing fees will be.
 Since PROs do not collaborate, having a license from one doesn’t protect you from lawsuits and fines from the other PROs.

 The role of a BMI representative